 Tips for booking long stay hotels in NYC

-- Call the hotel directly after booking online.
-Front desk staff can sometimes apply a corporate or extended-stay rate that doesn't appear on OTAs.
+- Call the hotel directly after booking online — front desk staff can sometimes apply a loyalty rate or waive parking fees for stays over three weeks.

 Our Picks